James Holzhauer: Strategies

 Holzhauer took a two-pronged approach to play.
 He selected the highest-value clues first in an attempt to maximize the money he had available to wager when he hit a Daily Double.
 This strategy does not always work, as a Daily Double is more likely to be behind a high-value clue, and often he hit the Daily Double before accumulating a large sum to wager.
 On Daily Doubles and during Final Jeopardy! clues, Holzhauer bet aggressively; his average wager on Daily Doubles was $9,000.

 While aggressive betting is disadvantageous if a player responds incorrectly, Holzhauer was correct on 72 of the 76 Daily Doubles he hit (94.7%).
 This strategy was not entirely new; Alex Jacob, also a professional gambler, used a similar strategy in his six regular-play wins in April 2015 and the 2015 Tournament of Champions, which he won.

-Excluding Daily Doubles and Final Jeopardy! wagers, Holzhauer's average score of $30,800 during his 32-episode winning streak (57% of the $54,000 available in each game) is higher than the $28,786 averaged by Jennings, who was far more conservative in his wagering; Holzhauer considered it more logical to make large bets that will usually pay off, since, during the first 25 episodes of his winning streak, Holzhauer averaged 35.5 correct and only 1.04 wrong responses per game.
-On the episode he lost, he did not respond to any clues incorrectly.
+Excluding Daily Doubles and Final Jeopardy! wagers, Holzhauer's average score of $30,800 during his 32-episode winning streak (57% of the $54,000 available in each game) is higher than the $28,786 averaged by Jennings, who was far more conservative in his wagering; Holzhauer considered it more logical to make large bets that will usually pay off, because during the first 25 episodes of his winning streak, Holzhauer averaged 35.5 correct and only 1.04 wrong responses per game.
+On the episode he lost, Holzhauer did not respond to any clues incorrectly.
 He credited reading fact books written for children, with their heavy use of infographics, with allowing him to learn vast amounts of information in an easily digestible manner.
 Holzhauer took a year off from his occupation as a sports gambler to study for Jeopardy!.

 Response to game play

 Holzhauer's record-breaking winning streak attracted considerable reaction and media attention.
-When Holzhauer reached $1 million in 14 games and subsequently reaching $2 million in 27 games, both of which being the fastest milestones, Craig, who held the single-game winnings record before Holzhauer, said, "To me, it's clear that he's one of the top players of all time already."
+When Holzhauer reached $1 million in 14 games and subsequently $2 million in 27 games, both of which being the fastest milestones, Craig, who held the single-game winnings record before Holzhauer, said, "To me, it's clear that he's one of the top players of all time already."
 Jennings said he was "just gobsmacked by James", adding, "It's absolutely insane what he's doing."
 Of Holzhauer's strategies, Jennings said, "he's got these incredibly confident wagers.
 He's maximizing money.
 He can make two or three times what any other player ever has with that same level of play, which again is top-shelf.
 He's as good as anybody."
 Jennings adopted Holzhauer's wagering strategy in the Greatest of All Time tournament, a factor in his victory.
 Labbett, meanwhile, recalled Holzhauer's The Chase appearance as "the worst beating I've ever had", adding, "I've got to give Jeopardy! immense credit, and The Chase U.S.A.
 In Britain or Australia, James would not have made it onto television, because he's just too damn good.
 They would never have him on."